newcoding-bootcamp/full-stack-course/syllabus.md

 Course Website (Canvas): invite URL shared in class

+## Course Information

+This is an 18-week course, ending in late January

 ## Requirements

 1. Students must have an email acccount they can access during class.
 This is necessary to create a GitHub account, and access C9 (our cloud computing platform).